The contact page is often one of the least considered parts of a website.

 -

 Are you reviewing lead quality?
-More enquiries are not always better if they are poor fit.
+More enquiries aren’t always better if they’re poor fit.
 Contact page performance should be judged by quality as well as volume.

 This checklist is simple, but it covers the points where many websites lose enquiries unnecessarily.
 For design inspiration beyond the examples above, Awwwards’ contact page collection is worth browsing, though as always, visual decisions should follow conversion intent, not lead it.